kamilmielnik/webpack-wizard/README.md

   - EJS templates
 - all you really need to do is to provide a config file with paths for all your sources

 ## Usage
 ### Install
 `npm install --save-dev webpack-wizard`

 ### Create config
 Create `webpack-wizard.config.js` in root of your project.
 This file will be transformed into webpack config on the fly.
+This file needs to export an object with the following properties:

-#### Options
+#### Config
 | Name      | Type                 | Default value | Required | Description                                                                                                      |
 |-----------|----------------------|---------------|----------|------------------------------------------------------------------------------------------------------------------|
 | `isDev`   | `Boolean`            | `false`       | yes      | development build flag                                                                                           |